-Below is a list of Top 10 Live Wedding Music options together with useful things to think about if you're considering booking them.
-Also remember that combining live musicians with "canned" music, either from your iPod/iPhone into a sounds system...or having live musicians working alongside a DJ can give you the best of both worlds.
+Below is a list of Top 10 Live Wedding Music ideas together with useful things to think about if you're considering booking them.
+Combining live musicians with "canned" music (either from your iPod/iPhone into a sounds system...or having live musicians working alongside a DJ) can give you the best of both worlds.
 Often musicians will start the evening and hand over to a DJ for the last part of the evening.

 1. ORGAN and CHOIR is the traditional music combination for church weddings.
 They are usually associated with the church you are getting married in and will be used to providing ceremonial music.
 All you will have to do is select your music/hymns.
 Nowadays fewer people are familiar with church music and it is often a good idea to book the organ and choir so there is a strong core to the music.
 It can be a bit uncomfortable if your guests mumble through the hymns with no organ/choir to back them up.

 2. PIANO is fantastically flexible at a wedding.
 It sounds amazing as indoor background music but can also be used for ceremonial music.
 Some pianists can also do a comedy act and/or will sing as well.
 Many pianists will bring their own electronic piano.
 These sound fantastic, they're always in tune and take up very little space but do require mains power.
 It is worth finding out whether your venue has a quality piano that is kept properly maintained and regularly tuned.